dklopstein/waste-sorting-classifier/README.md

 Below is a graph illustrating the relationship between different max_depth values and accuracy metrics, showing how deeper trees affected training and validation accuracies:
 ![Fitting Graph](images/rf_max_depth_accuracy_plot.png)

+#### Performance Comparison with HOG Features
+To evaluate the potential of Histogram of Oriented Gradients (HOG) features, we trained a Random Forest classifier on these features, after tuning the model's hyperparameters to address overfitting.
+The classifier was trained with 80 estimators, max_depth of 7, and min_samples_split of 3.
+The performance of the model with HOG features was as follows:
+* Test accuracy: 0.6217
+* Validation accuracy: 0.6387
+* Training accuracy: 0.7286

+Despite tuning the hyperparameters, the model with HOG features did not outperform the original feature-based model, which achieved a test accuracy of 0.6597 and a validation accuracy of 0.686.

 ## Discussion